Ernest Hemingway

 How Ernest Hemingway Changed The Writing Landscape

-Writers Write creates and shares writing resources.
-This post is about how Ernest Hemingway changed the writing landscape.
+This post is about how the iconic author, Ernest Hemingway changed the writing landscape with his distinctively lean and economical style.

 Ernest Hemingway, born 21 July 1899, was one of the great American novelists of the 20th century.
 From the 1920s to the 1950s, he produced seven novels, six short story collections, and two non-fiction works.
 He won the Pulitzer Prize in 1952 and the Nobel Prize in Literature in 1954.